poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 12/README.md

 ### Conclusion

 The ML Model Drift Monitoring System provides a robust framework for ensuring the reliability of machine learning models over time.
-By implementing real-time monitoring, automatic retraining, and visualization through Grafana, this system addresses the challenges posed by model drift effectively.
+By implementing real-time monitoring, and visualization through Grafana, this system addresses the challenges posed by model drift effectively.
 This documentation serves as a comprehensive guide to setting up and utilizing the system, ensuring that users can maintain high model performance in production environments.